 Personal data we collect

-Shannon Flanakin, PLLC collects data through our direct interactions with you as part of counseling and coaching sessions and indirectly through our website and third-party products we use to manage your care.
-The data we collect depends on the context of your interactions with us from the type of counseling and coaching services you use to which tools and technologies you decide to use to receive that care.
+Shannon Flanakin, PLLC collects data through our direct interactions with you as part of counseling sessions and indirectly through our website and third-party products we use to manage your care.
+The data we collect depends on the context of your interactions with us from the type of counseling services you use to which tools and technologies you decide to use to receive that care.
 This includes, but is not limited to: